mykelalvis/FT/Traveller/WORKING/Mongoose/Robot Handbook.md

 **Confederation Army Mortarbot**
-Built on a larger chassis than the ammobot but still capable of fitting inside a grav APC or assault shuttle, the mortarbot is armed with a three-barrel breech- loaded smoothbore mortar on a limited-traverse mount.
+Built on a larger chassis than the ammobot but still capable of fitting inside a grav APC or assault shuttle, the mortarbot is armed with a three-barrel breech-loaded smoothbore mortar on a limited-traverse mount.
 Elevation is more free but the weapon has to return to the vertical for reloading.
 The three barrels are arranged in a triangular configuration,